cipher387/osint_stuff_tool_collection/README.md

 | [PassHunt](https://github.com/Viralmaniar/Passhunt) | Command line tool for searching of default credentials for network devices, web applications and more.
 Search through 523 vendors and their 2084 default passwords |
 | [BugMenot](http://bugmenot.com) | login and passwords for public accounts in different services |
 | [Search-That-Hash](https://github.com/HashPals/Search-That-Hash) | Python tool for automating password hash detection (based on Hashcat).
 It can work with single strings as well as with long lists of hashes from a text file.
 Useful for investigating data leaks |
+| [Dehashed](https://dehashed.com/) | Tool for searching for data leaks (search by email, password, phone, username, domain etc)
+DeHashed API tool allows to automate this process and search large lists of input data. |

 [](#ids) IDs
 =======================